Are there set timescales for applying to placements?

 How do I know that I’ll do real work on my placement?

 Each placement vacancy will have been assessed to ensure it 'adds value' as a suitable position.
 The role and responsibilities and what you will get out of the experience will have been pre-assessed.
 Risk assessments, employer insurance liability and company registration details will all be in place before a placement is accepted.
-There is also a feedback questionnaire at the end of the experience which we will use for continuous improvement of the service.
+There is also a feedback questionnaire at the end of the experience which we will use for continuous improvement of the service all year round.

 Are there any internships abroad?

-These are comparably rare, but will come up.
+These are comparably rare and very competitive but will come up.
 Again, the Careers and Employability service has some valuable advice for students planning to embark on overseas placements.

 I have a small business – is this suitable for the programme?